twisha-a/twisha-1.github.io/pages/about.md

 # **About Me**

 Hi I am **{{ site.author.name }}** :wave:,<br>
-A Machine Learning enthusiast with experience in two internships and self-projects.
+A Machine Learning enthusiast with experience in two internships, research papers and self-projects.
 Deep Learning has interested me so I have invested my time in building my concepts from neural networks to how to execute and understand Deep Learning Architectures in both CNN and NLP.
 I plan to pursue a masters in Computer Science to gain knowledge and skill sets to attain jobs in this field.